koiosdigital/protobufs/README.md

 1. Old proto files are in `proto/` (root level)
 2. New proto files are organized in subdirectories
 3. CMakeLists.txt supports both old (`nanopb/`) and new (`generated/nanopb/`) output paths
-4. Package names now include version: `ringbahn.v1`
+4. Package names now include version: `ringbahn`

 ## 📚 Additional Resources